 Ana drops a bag of cans she is carrying, losing her count as she bee-lines for Eugene.
 “I didn’t know how I was going to be accepted back,” he admits.
 He looked ravaged.
 His injured left shoulder, untreated for years, has hardened into a hunch.
 A cyst protrudes from his forehead.
 A month before, he’d lost his I.D. and wallet.
 Yet, he smiles at her with resilience, like the dandelion growing through the cracks in the concrete.
 Ana just hugs him.
 It is the hug you save for your lost brother.
 “Thank you,” she says, to the man who left her alone to run the redemption center.
 This had been their dream: a home for street canners, for the people who truly had nowhere.
 Perhaps this will be his moment to mend things.
 But they both knew he’s had other such opportunities.
 He needs to email Tasha.
 Needs sleep.
 Needs to get to Church of the Holy Apostles for a provisional I.D.
 But first, he tosses a can in the air.
 And it seems to freeze there for a second, long enough to consider.
 He walks back into the world he built.

 Sorry, the file you have requested does not exist.

-Make sure that you have the correct URL and that the owner of the file hasn't deleted it.
+Make sure that you have the correct URL and the file existed.

 Get stuff done with Google Drive